Conference Rankings: Big Ten, Big East live up to early-season hype

 OCW: Everyone's giving the league to Creighton, but Northern Iowa will challenge for the league crown.
 Wichita State should still be solid.
 Illinois State and Evansville add quality depth.
 Indiana State and Bradley should be improved.
 No really bad teams in the league.

 DCW: I got the quality of depth right, but perhaps the Creighton challenger wrong.
 Rebuilt and unbeaten Wichita State has been a pleasant surprise.
 Illinois State looks tough despite recent late fades at Louisville and home to Wyoming.
 Overall, the league looks very solid.

-DCW: Gonzaga is the best team in the league by far.
+DCW: Gonzaga is the best team in the league by far, and a lot of CBB watchers' predictions that this was the best Zags team in awhile look spot on.
+Very impressive so far, with a big month ahead before conference play.
+Gonzaga faces Washington State, Illinois, Kansas State, Baylor and Oklahoma State before New Year's.
 Saint Mary's and BYU aren't quite as good as expected at this point.
 Santa Clara definitely is much better.

 DCW: Still like Valpo as the league favorite, but can Illinois-Chicago provide a surprise challenge?
 The Flames have wins over Iona, Mercer and Northwestern already.
 Cleveland State should also be right there as Gary Waters has another good club.
 Detroit has disappointed thus far.